cacilhas/kodumaro/docs/2020/10/algebra.md

 > `[update]`
 >
-> I forgot to mention, an example of Scala’s built-in monoid is [`Numeric`](https://www.scala-lang.org/api/current/scala/math/Numeric.html): the addition method is `ev.plus`, and the unit is `ev.zero`.
+> I forgot to mention, an example of Scala’s built-in monoid is [`Numeric`](https://www.scala-lang.org/api/current/scala/math/Numeric.html): the operation method is `ev.plus`, and the unit is `ev.zero`.
 >
 > `[/update]`